danielbouman/iccp-assignment-1/README.md

 This program simulates an argon gas.
 The user can specify the particle density and desired temperature.
 The program will return the diffusion constant, specific heat, temperature, pressure, correlation length, potential-, kinetic- and total energy.

+-- Important notes for the user

+Equilibrium of the system is achieved around 2500 time steps.
+Therefore only input time steps larger than 5000!

+-- General outline of the program --

 -- Initialization

 The program starts by initializing the positions and momenta of all the particles.
 The positions are initialized by arranging all the particles in an fcc lattice in a box of size L. The momenta are initialized by generating random numbers with a Maxwell distribution.
 The momenta are adjusted so that the center of mass velocity is zero.
 All the velocities are then scaled as to satisfy the equipartition for our desired temperature.
 We impose periodic boundary conditions in the box, to 'enlarge' the system and to ease calculations on reflecting on the surfaces of the box.